You’re Not Crazy, You’re Super Menopausal Part 3

 Rachel Hauckfiction, friends, health care, prayer, Rachel Hauck 2 Comments

-Well, I turned in How To Catch A Prince unfinished, with the last hundred pages rough draft.
+Well, I turned in How to Catch a Prince unfinished, with the last hundred pages in rough draft.

 Turning in a book, even the mess I’d created, usually comes with some relief.